 Take the square root of (2SD) / Production Cost (1 – x)

-S is your setup (order) costs
+- S is your setup (order) costs

-D is your demand rate (units)
+- D is your demand rate (units)

-X is your Demand Rate / Production Rate
+- X is your Demand Rate / Production Rate

-- Your business tends to order inventory from suppliers in parts rather than one full order, such as for an automotive company.
+- Your business tends to order inventory from suppliers in parts rather than in one full order, such as for an automotive company.

 - Demand for products is consistent over periods of time.

-Inventory control method #3: ABC analysis
+Inventory Control Model #3: ABC Analysis

-The more money specific inventory brings you, the more important it is to you.
-ABC analysis categorizes your inventory based on levels of importance.
-By knowing which inventory is the most important, you know where to focus your attention.
 To be most effective, ABC Analysis is frequently used with other inventory management strategies, such as the Just in Time method.

 - How much inventory should I order?